 Also, this would need to be done on a cool car (I’m not talking about styling).
 If the paintwork is hot, the fluid will dry pretty quickly, which will lead to smears and swirl marks.

-The process is very simple – just lube the paintwork (keep it to a manageable area) with the spray, and wet the microfiber towel and then wipe the towel across the paintwork, keeping it in one direction, try and reach the edge of the panel.
+The process is very simple.
+Just lube the paintwork (keep it to a manageable area) with the spray.
+Then, wet the microfiber towel and wipe the towel across the paintwork.
+Keep it in one direction.
+Try and reach the edge of the panel.

 In no particular order, these are five of the best waterless car wash solutions.

-The Aero Cosmetics was initially developed over thirty years ago for the aircraft industry, in fact it meets the Boeing Aircraft, AirBus Industries and McDonnell Douglas specifications for interior and exterior cleaning.
+Aero Cosmetics was initially developed over thirty years ago for the aircraft industry.
+In fact, it meets the Boeing Aircraft, Airbus Industries, and McDonnell Douglas specifications for interior and exterior cleaning.
 That’s pretty impressive.

-Designed as a dual use product – a waterless wash and wax, or a wet wash ‘wax as you dry’ formula, and despite being a dual product, it works equally well at either.
+It’s designed as a dual-use product – a waterless wash and wax or a wet wash ‘wax as you dry’ formula.
+Despite being a dual product, it works equally well at either.

-It’s a plant based, eco-friendly formula that’s safe to use on pretty much any surface – paintwork, glass, plastics, metal, rubber … anything in or on your car, and it also leaves a UV protective coating and lasting shine.
+It’s a plant-based, eco-friendly formula that’s safe to use on pretty much any surface – paintwork, glass, plastics, metal, rubber, etc. It also leaves a UV protective coating and lasting shine.

-Equipped with a full 16oz spray bottle, 1 gallon fluid and 4 decent sized microfiber towels in the kit.
-Aero say that there is enough to do 36 full waterless washes or waxes.
+The kit comes equipped with a full 16 oz. spray bottle, 1-gallon fluid, and 4 decent sized microfiber towels.
+Aero says that there is enough to do 36 full waterless washes or waxes.

-I’ve been using Meguiar’s products for longer than I care to mention.
-And rarely have I felt that I’ve missed out on better products, it’s the same for this waterless wash – it does exactly what you want it to, and does it well.
+I’ve been using Meguiar’s products for longer than I can remember.
+And rarely have I felt that I’ve missed out on better products.
+It’s the same for this waterless wash.
+It does exactly what you want it to and does it well.

-Meguiar’s say that it uses ‘advanced chemistry’ that guarantees a water spot-free finish, with super high lubricity (so it’s slippy), and that the polymer engineering leaves a long lasting, glossy shine on everything.
-Speaking of everything – you can use this pretty much anywhere; glass, metal, paint, plastic – the only thing I’d say is not to use it on the interior glass of the windshield if you stick things (like a cell phone holder) to it.
+Meguiar’s says that it uses ‘advanced chemistry’ that guarantees a water spot-free finish with super high lubricity (so it’s slippy.)
+The polymer engineering leaves a long-lasting, glossy shine on everything.
+Speaking of everything – you can use this pretty much anywhere; glass, metal, paint, and plastic.
+The only thing I’d say to not use it on is the interior glass of the windshield if you stick things (like a cell phone holder) to it.

 Overall, Meguiar’s deliver a quality waterless wash product to match their range of detailing goodies.

-The Chemical Guys EcoSmart-RU is like a car wash in a can (well, bottle to be precise) and would be my choice if I’m feeling lazy.
-It does pretty much everything with one simple mist of the specially engineered formula, including waxing – comes with a natural carnauba wax as part of the ingredient list.
+The Chemical Guys EcoSmart-RU is like a car wash in a can (well, bottle to be precise.)
+It does pretty much everything with one simple mist of the specially engineered formula, including waxing.
+It comes with a natural carnauba wax as part of the ingredient list.

-Despite being labelled as ready to use, you can also dilute the product down to 2 parts water & 1 part RU.
-But in all honesty, a 16oz bottle should be enough for a number of cars without diluting it down any further – it lasts well and the mist nozzle helps to cover large areas.
+Despite being labeled as ready to use, you can also dilute the product down to 2 parts water & 1 part RU.
+But, a 16 oz. bottle should be enough for a number of cars without diluting it down any further.
+It lasts long and the mist nozzle helps to cover large areas.

 If you’re looking for something more than a quality waterless wash system, then this is it.

-Despite being really skeptical, I can definitely see the benefits of using waterless car wash products, especially if you’re in drought areas or living in a high-rise.
-I think that providing you remember that when it talks about lifting dirt away, they don’t mean big chunks of grit, you should be fine.
+There are definitely benefits of using waterless car wash products.
+Especially if you’re in drought areas or living in a high-rise.
+Just remember that when it talks about lifting dirt away, they don’t mean big chunks of grit.